Coping With Anxiety After A Breakup

 - Difficulty sleeping

-Though it may be normal to experience these symptoms for a few days or weeks after a breakup if you are still experiencing them months or years later, consider reaching out for help.
-Chronic anxiety is not your fault, and a mental health professional can help you find a treatment that works for you.
-If you experience medical challenges alongside your anxiety, reach out to a doctor for medical advice and tips.
-They can explain the medical associations of your mental and physical symptoms and recommend common medications or therapeutic treatments that match your needs.
+Though it may be normal to experience symptoms of anxiety for a few days or weeks after a breakup, if you are still experiencing them months or years later, or if your symptoms are interfering with your daily functioning, consider reaching out for professional mental health support.
+Chronic anxiety is not your fault, and a mental health professional can help you find ways to effectively manage anxiety and improve your quality of life.

 - Being alone and not having emotional support